Salesforce highlights the power of Trailblazers and businesses to repair the world and build trust at Dreamforce ’21.

 Marc Benioff’s Solutions For a World in Crisis

-During the opening keynote, Marc Benioff thanked the 15 million Trailblazers that empower the Salesforce ecosystem while providing examples of how they have impacted society during these last few months.
+During the opening keynote, Marc Benioff thanked the 15 million Trailblazers that empower the Salesforce ecosystem while providing examples of how they have impacted society these last few months.

 Marc also commented on the current challenges that society is facing due to the pandemic, calling attention to three specific crises: